uds-se/FormatFuzzer/README.md

 ## Running the Fuzzer

+FormatFuzzer can be run as a standalone parser, generator or mutator of specific formats.
+In addition, it can called by general-purpose fuzzers such as [AFL++](https://github.com/uds-se/AFLplusplus) to integrate those format-specific capabilities into the fuzzing process (see section below on AFL++ integration).

 The generated fuzzer takes a _command_ as first argument, followed by options and arguments to that command.